 Water is one of Africa’s greatest natural resources, but it is finite.
 If measures aren’t taken to protect key freshwater systems at their source, the water security of millions of people, as well as the incredible diversity of plant and animal species that define Africa, will be at risk.
 Starting in 2015, the NGOWP formed an interdisciplinary dynamic team and began surveying the Okavango source river systems and collecting data and scientific insights to help inform strategies to protect these essential waterways.

-Working in collaboration with relevant Ministries of each country, the NGOWP has compiled some of the most comprehensive biodiversity, ecological and socioeconomic information representative of this important region and have laid eyes on what is happening on the ground in these remote and inaccessible regions.
+Working in collaboration with relevant Ministries of each country, the NGOWP has compiled some of the most comprehensive biodiversity, ecological and socioeconomic information representative of this important region and has laid eyes on what is happening on the ground in these remote and inaccessible regions.
 In addition, the team is exploring long-term, sustainable management of future protected areas by facilitating partnerships between governments, non-governmental organizations (NGOs) and local communities.

 In order to preserve the long-term health of the Okavango system, it is essential that the communities living along these source lakes and rivers have access to sustainable livelihoods.
 The creation of a protected area offers potential opportunities for employment and training for local villagers either through direct management and operational positions or through future development of ecotourism and entrepreneurial ventures.
 Such options would preserve local knowledge and traditional practices while conserving the area’s natural resources.